Wharf management and care of elderly short-term focus to fix the Waiheke ferry fury

 "Last week I announced a full review of PTOM and part of this work will look at the appropriateness of the current exemptions to the model."

-Kaye said the exemption either needs to be removed, which would impact Fullers commercially, or an alternative needs to be found.
+Kaye said the exemption either needs to be removed, which would affect Fullers commercially, or an alternative needs to be found.

 However, any alternative measure would have to ensure greater guarantees around the quality of what are essential services, she said.